-History Note: SWFWMD ERP Information Manual Part B, section 3.2.4.5.
+History Note: SWFWMD ERP Information Manual Part B, Basis of Review, Section 3.2.4.5.

 h.
 Off-site Treatment Volumes.

 Off-site treatment volumes shall be the total runoff from one-inch of rainfall over the contributing off-site area.
 The runoff from the directly connected impervious and semi-impervious contributing areas shall be determined separately from the runoff from the other contributing areas.